xshen053/CS100_finalproject/README.md

 Now we tested creat sublist and task, and when you add task or sublist in a sublist, you will need to use the edit function.

 But we will check view first, first it's view task/sublist by priority.
-High > meduim > low
+High > meduim > low.
+And it only Compare main Sublist/task with each other.

 ![avatar](https://github.com/cs100/final-project-xshen053-hyu146-jfern025-vvino005/blob/master/picture/h1.png)